MicrosoftEdge/WebView2Feedback/specs/BrowserTaskManager.md

 what they're used for.
 For instance, it could denote that a particular process is a renderer process and would show the different web pages rendered by that process.
-In a chromium browser it can be opened by the end user by pressing `Shift+Esc` or from the browser's title bar's context menu's `Browser task manager` entry.
+In a chromium browser it can be opened by the end user by pressing `Shift+Esc` or from the DevTools window's title bar's context menu entry `Browser task manager`.
+For WebView2 applications, we block the `Shift+Esc` shortcut, but the task manager can still be opened via the `Browser task manager` entry.

 At the current time, it is expected that the user will close the Task